Tasnim News Agency: History

 Tasnim was founded on 30 June 2012 by Islamic Revolutionary Guard Corps (IRGC) commander Hamidreza Moghaddamfar, board chairman Jafar Darouneh, and CEO Majid Qolizadeh Zahmatkesh.
 Darouneh was head of Tehran's Department of Education during the presidency of Mahmoud Ahmadinejad.

 In August 2023, the Afghan Taliban detained a photographer for Tasnim.

 COVID-19 pandemic

 According to the Anti-Defamation League, Tasnim has alleged in a series of propaganda articles that COVID-19 was part of "an American and Jewish plot at world domination through population control" hatched by Henry Kissinger, who is described as "the unique Jewish scholar and American strategist" and "a master controller of government and international finance."

 International sanctions

 On September 15, 2023, the European Union sanctioned Tasnim News Agency for "serious human rights violations in Iran," stating that the "news outlet is responsible for publishing false confessions by protesters on its website and social media accounts as well as for posting pictures of protestors on social media and asking readers to help identify them."
 The same day, the United States Department of the Treasury added Tasnim News Agency to the Office of Foreign Assets Control (OFAC)'s Specially Designated Nationals and Blocked Persons List.

+Tasnimnews.com went offline on January 12, 2026, causing Tasnim to switch to the .ir domain.
+Tasnim and Fars News Agency claimed that the domain was blocked by the United States.
+In late 2026 its X.com accounts were suspended and its Telegram channel closed.